leolifbom/Keystrokes/README.md

 To use the mod, place the built jar in your `.minecraft/mods` directory, and launch Minecraft with a Forge 1.16.4 installation.

+### When fetching a new update
+Make sure to delete the previous build inside the `.minecraft/mods` folder, and place the new compiled jar.
+If your game unexpectedly crashes on startup or during world loading, delete the mod data found in `.minecraft/config/keystroke-overlays` and reattempt.

 **Requirements**

 * Java 8+ JDK